 Easy to setup, deploy, & manage

 Amazon Redshift is simple to set up and operate.
-You can deploy a new data warehouse with just a few clicks in the AWS Management cConsole, and Redshift automatically provisions the infrastructure for you.
+You can deploy a new data warehouse with just a few clicks in the Amazon Web Services Management cConsole, and Redshift automatically provisions the infrastructure for you.
 Most administrative tasks are automated, such as backups and replication, so you can focus on your data, not the administration.
 When you want control, Redshift provides options to help you make adjustments tuned to your specific workloads.
 New capabilities are released transparently, eliminating the need to schedule and apply upgrades and patches.

 Amazon Redshift automatically and continuously backs up your data to Amazon S3.
 Redshift can asynchronously replicate your snapshots to S3 in another region for disaster recovery.
-You can use any system or user snapshot to restore your cluster using the AWS Management Console or the Redshift APIs.
+You can use any system or user snapshot to restore your cluster using the Amazon Web Services Management Console or the Redshift APIs.
 Your cluster is available as soon as the system metadata has been restored, and you can start running queries while user data is spooled down in the background.

 Amazon Redshift has multiple features that enhance the reliability of your data warehouse cluster.
 Redshift continuously monitors the health of the cluster, and automatically re-replicates data from failed drives and replaces nodes as necessary for fault tolerance.